Vinyl, 2 channel audio, up to 14 speakers, digital player, cabling, control gear, size variable approx 7m x 40m, 2011

-We The Masters turns public space into a performance space.
-Visitors are immersed in a soundscape built up from hundreds of personalised, intimate vocalisations of people talking to their animals.
-The work calls out to passersby: beckoning, coaxing, controlling.
+We, The Masters immerses visitors in a soundscape built up from hundreds of personalised, intimate vocalisations of people talking to their animals.

-The inter-species communication is inventive, and at times hilarious, in these recordings made in local parks, veterinary practices, training schools, farms, and zoos.
-Leber and Chesworth have built up the work from the raw material of everyday life, capturing the personalised speech patterns and rhythms formed through repetition and habit, and placing them back into a busy urban environment.
-With the sounds of the animals edited out, the voices appear to call out directly to the passersby.
+Leber and Chesworth created the work from the raw material of everyday life, capturing the personalised, inventive speech patterns formed through repetition and habit, and placing them back into a busy urban environment.
+With the sounds of the animals edited out, the voices to call out directly to passers-by: beckoning, coaxing, controlling.

 Exhibitions